iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 > I'm close to giving up on this app.
 My second jab was done as part of a trial.
 The app does not want trial jabs to be recorded.
 So I have to lie every day and say I haven't had a second jab.
 I also had hay fever recently and was asked to take a Covid test.
 Hay fever is completely normal for me at this time of year.
 I will probably have it for a couple of months.
 I'm not taking dozens of Covid tests!<br> :date: __2021-05-12 01:39:30__

 > It is a bit quirky ..needs some fine tuning to make it work better<br> :date: __2021-05-10 16:22:30__

-> Worked really well until a couple of weeks ago when I stopped getting notifications.
-I need these to remind me to update every day.
-I managed to get them back for around 3 days they then stopped again.
-Hence why only gave 3 stars.<br> :date: __2021-05-08 12:34:54__

-> Really good app, easy to fill the survey but I don't receive the daily reminders anymore...
-So I tend to forget<br> :date: __2021-05-07 23:46:52__

-> Its not really that usefull.<br> :date: __2021-05-06 21:30:52__

-> notifications have stopped<br> :date: __2021-05-06 11:24:16__